Giving your grandchild financial security is an important goal for many grandparents.

 A grandparent can open a savings account for their grandchild in the child’s name as long as they have documentation, such as the child’s birth certificate.

 There are lots of accounts specifically for children but the most important point is the rate paid, rather than any gimmicks.

-Grandparents are not able to open a Junior ISA for their grandchildren but once one is set up by parents, they can make contributions up to the annual limit, which is £4,000 for this tax year.
+Grandparents are not able to open a Junior Isa for their grandchildren but once one is set up by parents, they can make contributions up to the annual limit, which is £4,368 for the tax year 2019/2020

 Like the adult version, it can hold cash as well as a variety of investments including individual stocks and funds.

 However, advisers argue that parents should opt for a stocks and shares account for those investing when the child is young.
 Over 18 years these will almost certainly outperform cash, especially given current low interest rates.